Your pregnancy at 20 weeks

-The mother can feel the baby moving, and the baby can hear.
+The mother can feel the baby moving, and the baby can hear sounds.

-A scan may show at this point whether your baby is a girl or boy.
+At this stage, a scan may show whether your baby is a girl or boy.

-Amniocentesis can also reveal this, but it will only be offered if there is a risk of some health condition in the fetus, because it involves a slight risk to the baby.
+Amniocentesis can also reveal the sex of the baby, but a doctor will only offer this procedure if the fetus faces a high risk of developing a health condition.
+The procedure presents a slight risk to the baby.

-It is important to speak with your health care provider to determine if genetic and other forms of prenatal screening are right for you, especially if there is any family history of a genetically-linked health condition.
+Speak with your healthcare provider to determine if genetic testing and other forms of prenatal screening are right for you, especially if there is any family history of a genetic health condition.

-A range of disorders can be diagnosed before birth, including:
+A doctor can diagnose a range of disorders before birth, including: